Video Product Marketing: A Practical Playbook

 Start with the format closest to purchase

-If your team is early in video product marketing, don’t start with the flashiest piece.
-Start with the format buyers need most when they’re trying to decide.
+If your team is early in video product marketing, do not start with the flashiest piece.
+Start with the format buyers need most when they are trying to decide.

 That usually means a product demo or a product page video.